STUDY

 5. To maintain the survival of society.

-6. To make a basis for social development.
+6. To provide a basis for social development.